 A clear approach to the most effective transport solution would also be required.
 Public transport to Ormiston is comparatively limited but an increased population may encourage service expansion.
 The site is served by Rosebery Treatment Works and Ormiston Waste Water Treatment Works.
 Rosebery WTW has available capacity, and Ormiston WWTW has very limited capacity.
-Service The site is within the Ormiston Primary School catchment which has infrastructure no capacity, landlocked but very limited expansion on current site capacity may be possible.
+The site is within the Ormiston Primary School catchment which has no capacity, landlocked but very limited expansion on current site may be possible.
 At secondary level the site would be served by Ross High School which has no capacity, but may be able to expand.
-Deliverability/ The site is within the Coal Mining Development High Risk Area and a Effectiveness Coal Mining Risk Assessment may therefore be required.
+The site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment may therefore be required.
 It is not known whether potential contamination or ground conditions would pose any constraints to development.
-It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this.
+It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this. be required.
+Public transport to Ormiston is comparatively limited but an increased population may encourage service expansion.
+The site is served by Rosebery Treatment Works and Ormiston Waste Water Treatment Works.
+Rosebery WTW has available capacity, and Ormiston WWTW has very limited capacity.
+The site is within the Ormiston Primary School catchment which has no capacity, landlocked but very limited expansion on current site may be possible.
+At secondary level the site would be served by Ross High School which has no capacity, but may be able to expand.
+The site is within the Coal Mining Development High Risk Area and a Coal Mining Risk Assessment may therefore be required.
+It is not known whether potential contamination or ground conditions would pose any constraints to development.
+It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for

-POTENTIAL IMPACTS OF DEVELOPMENT: SEA Topic Comments Score Biodiversity, The site is not within any areas designated for their international, o/?
+POTENTIAL IMPA CTS OF DEVELOPMENT: SEA Торіс Comments Score Biodiversity, The site is not within any areas designated for their international, o/?
 Flora and Fauna national or local nature conservation interest.
 It is, however, 5.2km away from the Firth of Forth SPA.
 At this stage the site is screened in for consideration through the Habitats Regulation Appraisal (HRA) process, though it might be possible to screen it out at a later stage.
 The Bellyford Burn wildlife site is adjacent to the northern edge of the site, and there is a strip of woodland containing 6 Tree Preservation Orders.
 The site is in proximity to areas of priority habitat and there may be opportunities to improve habitat connectivity in development of the site.
 Population The site would provide housing, including an element of affordable + housing to help meet local need.
 The site has moderate access to facilities, services, and employment opportunities by active travel or public transport.
 Human Health There is no known contamination within the site.
 The site has good +/? access to the core path network and reasonable access to existing open space to the south of the village.
 Development of this scale would provide opportunities to provide additional open space.
 The site's development could have cumulative impacts on potential air quality issues at Tranent High Street.
 Soil The development of the site would result in some loss of class 2 and -